multirobot-ferr/3d-SWAP/README.md

 Before you can actually set up the 3D-SWAP, you need to install the dependencies.

+You can find the instructions to install ROS Kinetic Kame [here](http://wiki.ros.org/kinetic/Installation)

-You can find the instructions for the UAL installation [here](https://github.com/grvcTeam/grvc-ual/wiki/How-to-build-and-install-grvc-ual)
+You can also find the instructions for the UAL installation [here](https://github.com/grvcTeam/grvc-ual/wiki/How-to-build-and-install-grvc-ual)

+Finally 3D-SWAP uses the Armadillo C++ library, to install it type:

+    $ sudo apt-get install libarmadillo-dev

 Once dependencies have been installed, 3D-SWAP can be set up.
 The 3D-SWAP repository contains a folder with a set of packages.
 These packages need to reside in the src folder of your catkin workspace.
 To clone the repositorie into the right place: